-If it is eligible, you company may be able to reclaim up to £3,000 of Employers’ National Insurance Contributions (NICs) from HMRC each year, thanks to the Employment Allowance.
+If it is eligible, your company may be able to reclaim up to £5,000 (from April 2022) of Employers’ National Insurance Contributions (NICs) from HMRC each year, thanks to the Employment Allowance.

 Here we describe how the tax measure works, and if contractor companies can benefit from it.